Receiver-Device-Independent Quantum Key Distribution: Scenario

 The central assumption specific to our protocols concerns the relation between the various states prepared by Alice.
 More precisely, (iv) we assume that their respective pairwise (possibly complex) overlaps $ \gamma_{ij} = \braket{\psi_i}{\psi_j} $ are bounded.
 One can think of the states $\ket{\psi_x}$ as describing the quantum system prepared by Alice's device and sent through the communication channel.
 More generally, they describe the states of all systems outside of Alice's lab conditioned on her applying the preparation sequence labeled by $x$.
 Note that if the states prepared by Alice are mixed, we require that they admit purifications that satisfy the overlap bounds -- the purifying system can be attributed to Alice's lab by assumption and does not compromise the security.
 The bound on the overlaps makes the no-leakage assumptions for $x$ in (ii) redundant; indeed it forbids the existence of a side-channel leaking any additional knowledge of $x$ to Eve.
 Nevertheless if such a side-channel is possible, it can be accounted for by adapting the overlaps $\gamma_{ij}$.

 Note that we do not require to explicitly specify the relevant degrees of freedom or the Hilbert space dimension of the any quantum system.
 Loosely speaking, only the relative distinguishability of the states matters.
 Thus, Alice's device is partially characterized, but prone to unavoidable errors due to technical imperfections.
-Furthermore, no characterisation of Bob's device is required and no fair-sampling type assumption is used.
-In particular, the protocols are robust to attacks where Eve controls Bob's device \cite{Lydersen2010}, which can compromise the security of standard \gls{QKD} protocols.